 To configure ServiceNow to integrate with xMatters, you need to specify the assignment, synchronization, web services, and other settings on the configuration forms that are installed with the xMatters application, as described in the following sections.
 You can also seed your users and groups into xMatters using the data sync feature.

-Only users with the ServiceNow "admin" role can modify xMatters components within the ServiceNow interface.
+Note: Only users with the ServiceNow x_xma_xmatters.xmatters_admin role (added by the xMatters application) can modify xMatters components within the ServiceNow interface.